 Income from equity investments.
-Income from equity investments for the six months ended June 30, 2003 is comprised of \$16.2 million of income from the Company's investment in Canyon Fuel, and \$7.1 million from the Company's investment in NRP.
-Income from equity investments for the first six months of 2002 is comprised solely of income from the Company's investment in Canyon Fuel.
-The improved results from Canyon Fuel are due primarily to more favorable mining conditions at certain of Canyon Fuel's mines.
+In the first quarter of 2003, income from equity investments was comprised of \$8.1 million from the Company's investment in Canyon Fuel and \$3.0 million from the Company's investment in NRP.
+Income from equity investment in the first quarter of 2002 was comprised solely of income from the Company's investment in Canyon Fuel.
+The increase in income from the Company's investment in Canyon Fuel was due to improved operating performance at certain of Canyon Fuel's mines as compared to the first quarter of 2002.

 Other revenues.
-The decline in other revenues is primarily due to income from the 2002 buyout of coal supply agreements, partially offset by gains on the sale of land in 2003, and by the first quarter 2003 gain of \$1.4 million from a customer that did not meet its contractual purchase requirements, all of which are described above.
+The increase in other revenues in the first quarter of 2003 compared to the first quarter of 2002 was primarily attributable to a \$1.4 million payment received from a customer that did not meet its contractual purchase requirements.